FrederikMR/optimal_flight_path/README.md

 In the current version the optimal flight path can be found without a jet stream or with a static jet stream.
 Future work can include:
 * Constructing a model that estimates the time evolution of the jet stream.
 This can be added directly to the code as is.
-* Incorporating constraints into the model, e.g., places where it is not allowed to fly
+* Incorporating constraints into the model, e.g., places where it is not allowed to fly [ADDED]
+* Model the optimal height as well as the optimal flight path.

 ## Disclaimer